 Al Reese has served as the Musical Director of the Virginia Handbell Consort since January 2008.
-Al is a retired Army musician, having served over twenty-one years in various Army bands as a trumpet player.
+Al is a retired Army musician, serving over twenty-one years in various Army bands as a trumpet player.

-Al has participated in numerous Handbell Musicians of America Festivals, Conferences, and Handbell Exploration events, where he has rung in Advanced Performance Choirs and All-Star choirs, and was selected to for the Raleigh Ringers’ Virtuoso in 2019.
+Al has participated in numerous Handbell Musicians of America Festivals and Conferences where he has rung in Advanced Performance and All-Star choirs, and was selected to for the Raleigh Ringers’ Virtuoso in 2019.

-He has served as a clinician and Massed Conductor at local and Area and National events and was selected Associate Conductor for Distinctly Bronze East in 2015.
+He has served as a clinician and Massed Conductor at local, Area 3 and National events and was selected as Associate Conductor for Distinctly Bronze East in 2015.
 He is accredited to teach Conducting and Music Theory for the Handbell Musicians of America Certification program, in which he has attained Level 3 Certification.

-Al is a published composer and holds a Master of Church Music Degree with concentration in Handbells from Concordia University, Wisconsin where he studied with William Payn, John Behnke, and Arnold Sherman.
-He is currently an adjunct instructor of music at Norfolk State University and the Music Director and Organist at St. Paul's Episcopal Church in Suffolk, VA.
+Al is a published composer and holds a Master of Church Music Degree with concentration in Handbells from Concordia University.
+He is currently an Adjunct Instructor in the Music Department of Norfolk State University and is the Music Director/Organist at St. Andrew Presbyterian Church in Suffolk, VA.

 Macy was born and raised in Lexington VA.
 She married a Lexington native, Dan Coffey, and together raised two sons, Brittigan and Talmadge, both currently living in Montana.
 Macy grew up in the Lexington Presbyterian Church and rang handbells with the Lam Handbell Choir for 32 years.
 After 33+ years working at Washington and Lee University, Macy and her husband have retired to Cape Charles VA.
 Macy enjoys time with her husband and dogs, taking walks, sea glass hunting, and loves to cook.
 Most of all, Macy enjoys a simple life with simple pleasures.
 She is low maintenance with easy upkeep.